Central points of the double heptagon translation surface are not connection points: Abstract

 \section{Abstract}

-In this note we focus on hyperbolic directions for the double (2n+1)-gon translation surface and give a sufficient condition for hyperbolicity in terms of a gcd algorithm.
-As an illustration, we focus on the double heptagon translation surface and find explicit points with coordinates in the holonomy field which are not connection points.
-The central point of the double heptagon is among those points.
-This gives a negative answer to a question by P.~Hubert and T.~Schmidt \cite{HSRef}.
+We consider flow directions on the translation surfaces formed from double $(2n+1)$-gons, and give a sufficient condition in terms of a natural gcd algorithm for a direction to be hyperbolic in the sense that it is the fixed direction for some hyperbolic element of the Veech group of the surface.
+In particular, we give explicit points in the holonomy field of the double heptagon translation surface which are not so-called connection points.
+Among these are the central points of the heptagons, giving a negative answer to a question by P.~Hubert and T.~Schmidt \cite{HSRef}.